Get up to 30% Discounts on Trips and Packages

 As hikers go up, the sights change sharply—from deep river canyons like Kali Gandaki (one of the world’s deepest) to desolate, windy plateaus reminiscent of the Tibetan plateau.
 Annapurna I (8,091 meters), Dhaulagiri (8,167 meters), Machhapuchhre (Fishtail), and Manaslu can all be seen from the route.
 Unlike Everest, Annapurna’s topography alters constantly along the route, so it is a more visually outstanding trek.

 Without a doubt, Everest is the superior pick if you like to traverse on tough, high-altitude terrain covered by ice and glaciers.
-Still, Annapurna is the obvious first choice if you enjoy diverse landscapes that change from woods to deserts to mountains. if you want to know everything about Annapurna Base Camp Trek, do read our blog.
+Still, Annapurna is the obvious first choice if you enjoy diverse landscapes that change from woods to deserts to mountains.
+If you want to know everything about Annapurna Base Camp Trek, do read our blog.

 Cultural Experience